DW-Wu/DW-Wu.github.io/readme.md

-# Weocome to D. Wu's site!
+# Welcome to D. Wu's site!

 I would post about my personal interests, such as mathematics or classical music.
 I don't want to get involved in HTML too much, so I will just keep appending stuff to this Markdown file.